What is the Corporate Sustainability Reporting Directive (CSRD)?

 Who defines CSRD reporting standards?

 The EFRAG is responsible for the new directive standards on behalf of the European Commission.
-A private association financed primarily by the EU, EFRAG advises European Commission on adopting international reporting standards for EU legislation.
+A private association financed primarily by the EU, EFRAG advises the European Commission on adopting international reporting standards for EU legislation.

-The CSRD vs. the NFRD
+The CSRD versus the NFRD

 The CSRD builds on the NFRD in several important ways: